1 : delayed beyond the usual time

 Did You Know?

 Long ago, there was a verb belate, which meant "to make late."
-From the beginning, belate tended to mostly turn up in the form of its past participle belated.
+From the beginning, belate tended to mostly turn up in the form of its past participle, belated.
 Eventually, belate itself fell out of use, leaving behind belated as an adjective that preserved the original notion of delay.
 As you may have guessed, belate and its descendant belated derive from the adjective late; belate was formed by simply combining the prefix be- ("to cause to be") with late.
 Belated was also once used in the sense "overtaken by night," as in "belated travelers seeking lodging for the night."
-This sense was in fact the first meaning of the adjective but it too fell out of use.
+This sense was in fact the first meaning of the adjective, but it has since fallen into disuse.

-Susan called Jim to let him know that a belated birthday gift from her was on its way.
+Olivia called her friend on his birthday to let him know that a belated gift from her was on its way.

 Test Your Vocabulary with M-W Quizzes